futuping/.nix/README.md

 ### System Configuration
 - Test nix-darwin changes in a virtual machine first if possible
 - Keep backups of working configurations before major updates
-- Use the `nix-rebuild` function for streamlined system updates
+- Use the `nix-rebuild` function for streamlined system updates with automatic cleanup
 - Monitor system resources after adding new packages or services
+- **Storage Management**: The improved `nix-rebuild` function automatically cleans up old generations, preventing storage bloat and ensuring removed packages are properly garbage collected

 ### Development Workflow
 1. Initialize project with appropriate template